Tutorial Hyperledger Fabric SDK Go: How to build your first app?

 c.
 Test

 To make sure that the client managed to initialize all his components, we will make a simple test with the network launched.
 In order to do this, we need to build the go code.
-Since we we haven’t any main file we have to add one:
+Since we haven’t any main file we have to add one:

 cd $GOPATH/src/github.com/chainHero/heroes-service && \